-The identification of the right data requires experience and a solid background in the both economic and legal complexities of antitrust claims.
-We have the experience and in-depth knowledge to collect and analyse the relevant kind of data in each case.
-On the basis of this economic, IT and process know-how, CDC has developed a highly unique data collection and analysis process (tradebaCCC).
+The identification of the right data requires experience and a solid background in both the economic and legal complexities of antitrust claims.
+We have the experience and in-depth knowledge to collect and analyse the relevant kind of data for each case.
+On the basis of this economic, IT and process know-how, CDC has developed a highly unique data collection and analysis process.

 CDC regularly collects relevant data from a multitude of companies damaged by the same cartel.
 The aggregate dataset creates a comprehensive picture of the respective market which is unparalleled in its breadth, depth, detail and reliability.
 CDC is in the position to convincingly demonstrate price developments and cartel effects in the market under investigation, and if needed across different market levels and various countries.